deepsweet/start/README.md

 ## Usage

-Each task is Promise.
+Everything is functions.
 That's all.

 ```
 tasks/